ImJ9y/AWS-INRIX-Hack-Pack-2025/README.md

 ## Replay & debugging

-Use the “Replay from sample” control to select a short MP4/WebM clip.
+Use the “Upload clip” control to select a short MP4/WebM clip.
 The app swaps the webcam feed for the uploaded file (still on-device) so you can reproduce scenarios without standing up.

 ## Notes

-- The optional `poseWorker.ts` stub shows where to offload inference to a Web Worker if you need more headroom.
 - No analytics, no backend calls, and no data persistence are included by design.
 - TailwindCSS powers the UI chrome; canvas drawing handles the skeleton with `requestAnimationFrame` cadence.